gbibbo/sounds_of_home_analysis/README.md

 ## Features

 - **User Interface (GUI) with Tkinter**: Allows selection of parameters such as recorders, sound classes, days, and hours to customize the analysis.
-- **Batch Analysis Script**: Perform analyses over all data without opening the GUI, useful for processing large datasets efficiently.
+- **Batch Analysis Script**: Perform analyses over multiple confidence thresholds without opening the GUI.
+- **Events Statistics Generator**: Analyze and generate comprehensive statistics about sound events.
+- **Quality-Based Threshold System**: Adjust confidence thresholds based on AudioSet label quality estimates.
 - **Multiprocessing Support**: Utilizes multiple CPU cores to process large datasets quickly.
-- **Customizable Visualization**: Generates graphs showing the distribution of sound events by hour, including the selected confidence threshold.
+- **Customizable Visualization**: Generates graphs showing the distribution of sound events by hour and category.
-- **AudioSet Ontology Compatibility**: Respects the hierarchy and categories defined in the ontology to organize sound events.
+- **AudioSet Ontology Compatibility**: Respects the hierarchy and categories defined in the ontology.
+- **Comprehensive Testing Suite**: Includes tests for data processing and analysis functions.

 ## Requirements